 Understanding these two aspects helps us to design efficient, robust and simpler reactor networks

-Designing a network of reactors is challenging because there are often a large number of variables and design choices that must be considered before a suitable design can be established.
+Designing a network of reactors is challenging because often a large number of variables and design choices must be considered before a suitable design can be created.
 Furthermore, even if an existing design is available, there always exists an element of uncertainty, for there may be alternate designs (which we have not thought of) that perform better.
-AR theory is a method for helping to address this problem.
-With AR theory, we can begin to systematically determine all the potentially feasible products for a given system, and in the process learn to distinguish between superior designs to inferior ones.
-This process will also ensure that some (potentially superior) possibilities are not left unconsidered.
+AR theory is a method that helps to address this problem.
+Using AR theory, one can systematically determine all potentially feasible products for a given system, and in the process learn to distinguish between superior and inferior designs.
+This approach also ensures that some (potentially superior) designs are not left unconsidered.

-Continue on to the next section , where the basics of AR theory are introduced.
+The next section describes the basics of AR theory.